CXP-2024/CV-hw/CV-hw4/evaluation.md

 1. **Training**: The model is trained on images resized to a fixed resolution of 512×1024 (height×width)
 2. **Inference**: During testing, input images are also resized to 512×1024 (height×width)
+3. **Training Validation**: Still performed at 512×1024 resolution for speed and efficiency
-3. **Evaluation**: Predictions are upsampled to the original resolution (typically 1024×2048 height×width) for IoU calculation
+4. **Final Evaluation**: Predictions are upsampled to the original resolution (typically 1024×2048 height×width) for IoU calculation

 This approach balances computational efficiency with evaluation accuracy.
 The model learns and predicts at a manageable resolution, while evaluation happens at full resolution to maintain ground truth precision.

-## Conclusions and Best Practices

-Based on our comprehensive analysis, we recommend:

-1. **Clearly document resolution conventions**: Always specify which dimension ordering convention you're using (PIL vs NumPy) and be consistent in documentation
-2. **Consider resolution impact during evaluation**: Clearly specify both input resolution and evaluation resolution when reporting model performance
-3. **Balance computational resources and precision**: Choose appropriate resolution based on specific application scenarios
-4. **Use advanced upsampling methods**: Consider using bilinear interpolation or more complex methods instead of nearest neighbor interpolation
-5. **Adapt model structures**: Design model structures that better preserve spatial details, such as using skip connections or feature pyramid networks

-For applications requiring extremely high precision, consider using multi-scale fusion techniques or model architectures specifically designed for high-resolution images.
-Additionally, ensure consistent dimension ordering throughout your pipeline to avoid subtle errors in image processing.

 ## Dimension Ordering Considerations in Image Processing